Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Methodology

-Following Lemma~\ref{thm:density_ratio_rep}, we subsequently construct a tractable reward signal $R(\mathbf{z}_t,t)$ by aggregating the log-density ratios over all masked positions.
-With $M$ denoting the number of masked tokens in the sequence, the reward can be estimated from the discriminator network $D_\lambda$ as follows:
+Following Lemma~\ref{thm:density_ratio_rep}, we construct a tractable reward signal $R(\mathbf{z}_t,t)$ by aggregating the log-density ratios across all masked positions.
+Let $M$ denote the number of masked tokens in the sequence.
+The reward can be estimated using the discriminator $D_\lambda$ as follows: